jabraham777/Gesture_Controlled_Robotic_Car/index.md

 - Based on the tilt of my hand, the accelerometer would produce a value that would be categorized into 5 thresholds: Forward, backward, left, right, and stop

 ## Code
-Here is the basic code for my car (Arduino Uno).
+Here is the code for my car (Arduino Uno).

 ```c++
 //Code for the car